 Find HDR Content

-Check if TV is Displaying HDR
+Check if the TV is Displaying HDR

 Just about every 4k HDR TV will let you turn on/off HDR.
 HDR isn’t for everyone, and many people actually prefer just getting the improved 4k resolution over fiddling with color depth.
 Many don’t like the hyperreal effects HDR can cause, and to be honest some content just looks better with HDR off.
 But for the most part, HDR from Ultra HD Blu-ray Discs and network 4k channels are usually an improvement in color and details in light and shadow areas.